SherG/perpetual-elm/exampleSite/content/services/credit-monitoring.md

 * Up to $1 million in identity theft insurance
 * Credit reports: You'll have access to reports from all 3 bureaus in an easy-to-read format.
 Unlike some popular monitoring solutions, this one isn't missing critical details.
 * Soft pulls that don't affect your credit

+Note: This is the same service we use for soft credit pulls used in client funding.

 [Contact us](/contact/) to receive application information for this vetted service.